ccoutant/gabi-stage/docsrc/elf/08-pheader.rst

 may reside in a text or a data segment, depending on the processor.
-See “Global Offset Table” and “Procedure Linkage Table” in the processor supplement for details.
+See “Global Offset Table” and “Procedure Linkage Table” in the psABI supplement for details.

 As :ref:`Sections` describes,
 the ``.bss`` section has the type ``SHT_NOBITS``.